What are Cryptocurrencies?

-When a new crypto is launched, its founders announce how many coins will be mined.
-Once the quota is reached, no further coins can be produced.
+When a new crypto is launched, its founders announce how many coins will be mined by putting a cap on it.
+Once this quota is reached, no further coins can be produced.
+This is a way to keep on top of supply and demand and thus control the volatility to some extent.
 The first digital coin introduced was Bitcoin, which remains today the benchmark for all other digital coins.
-Among other currencies that have made their way into the cryptocurrency hall-of-fame we have: Ethereum, Ripple, Litecoin, EOS, and a number of derived currencies, including Bitcoin Cash and Bitcoin Gold.
+Among other currencies that have made their way into the cryptocurrency hall-of-fame we have: Ethereum, Ripple, Litecoin NEO, EOS, Stellar Lumens and a number of derived currencies, including Bitcoin Cash and Bitcoin Gold.

 Blockchain – The Technology Behind Cryptocurrencies